soerenbnoergaard/talchorus/README.md

 ## Download releases

-Releases of the plugin can be found [here](https://github.com/soerenbnoergaard/talchorus/releases).
+The plugin is only built for linux at the moment and only the VST version has been tested.
+The release can be downloaded from [here](https://github.com/soerenbnoergaard/talchorus/releases).

 ## Compiling the plugin